DVAI Bridge Licensing

 Free for personal use.
 Commercial use on a fair, tiered model.

-DVAI Bridge is source-available software developed by Deep Voice AI Limited.
+DVAI Bridge is source-available software from Deep Voice AI Limited.
 It's free to use, modify, and learn from in personal, educational, academic, and evaluation contexts.
-When you're using Bridge as part of a commercial product that generates revenue, we ask you to enter a commercial licence with us.
+When you ship Bridge inside a product that earns revenue, we ask you to take a commercial licence.

-This page is the canonical statement of how Bridge is licensed and what we charge for commercial use.
-We publish our model openly because we believe transparent pricing builds trust.
+This page is the canonical statement of how Bridge is licensed and what we charge.
+We publish our model openly — transparent pricing builds trust.

 What is DVAI Bridge?

-DVAI Bridge is the universal local-inference substrate that lets developers integrate on-device AI inference into their applications across browser, server, desktop, and mobile platforms.
-One API, one library family, one consistent developer experience.
-Bridge removes the framework-bridge overhead that has historically made on-device AI slow and awkward in mobile applications, and adds distributed-inference capability across the devices a user already owns.
+DVAI Bridge is a local-inference SDK for building cross-platform apps.
+One API, one library family, one consistent developer experience — across browser, server, desktop, and mobile.
+Bridge removes the framework-bridge overhead that has historically made on-device AI awkward in mobile apps, and adds distributed-inference across the devices a user already owns.

-Bridge is publicly available on GitHub.
-Anyone can read the source, fork it, learn from it, contribute to it, or use it under the terms of this licence.
+Bridge is public on GitHub.
+Read the source, fork it, learn from it, contribute to it — all under the terms of this licence.

 The licence in one paragraph

 Bridge is distributed under the DVAI Bridge Community Licence v1.0 (DVAI-BCL v1.0).
-The licence is source-available — anyone can read, modify, and use the code.
+The licence is source-available.
 Personal, educational, academic, evaluation, and internal-only use is free.
-Commercial use, defined as use in a product or service that generates revenue, requires a separate commercial licence from Deep Voice AI Limited.
-Each Released Version converts automatically to the Apache 2.0 open-source licence three years after its public release date, so the long-term direction of Bridge is unambiguously open source.
+Commercial use — anything in a product or service that earns revenue — needs a separate commercial licence from Deep Voice AI Limited.
+Each Released Version converts automatically to Apache 2.0 three years after its public release date, so the long-term direction is unambiguously open source.

-The full text of the licence is in the LICENSE file in the Bridge GitHub repository.
+The full licence text lives in the LICENSE file in the Bridge GitHub repository.

-Under the Community Licence, you can do all of the following at no cost:
+Under the Community Licence, all of the following is free:

-- Use Bridge for personal projects.
-Build anything you want for yourself.
+- Personal projects.
+Build whatever you want for yourself.
 Experiment.
 Learn.
 Hack on it.

-- Use Bridge in education.
+- Education.
 Teach it.
 Learn from it.
 Use it in coursework.
 Build with it in academic projects.

-- Use Bridge in academic research.
+- Academic research.
 Cite it.
 Reference it.
-Build research products on it where the research outputs are publicly disseminated.
+Build research outputs on it where the results are publicly disseminated.

-- Evaluate Bridge for up to 90 days.
-Take it for a spin in a commercial context to see if it fits before committing to a commercial licence.
+- Evaluate it for up to 90 days.
+Take it for a spin in a commercial context to see if it fits — no commitment needed.

-- Use Bridge for internal-only purposes.
-Deploy it inside your organisation for internal tooling, where the resulting capability isn't distributed to or used by parties outside your organisation and doesn't generate revenue from external parties.
+- Internal-only use.
+Deploy it for internal tooling inside your organisation, where the capability isn't distributed to outside parties and doesn't earn revenue from them.

-- Contribute to Bridge.
+- Contribute.
 Submit pull requests, file issues, propose features.
-We welcome community contributions under our Contributor Licence Agreement.
+We welcome contributions under our Contributor Licence Agreement.

-You can do all of this freely, modify the code, redistribute it, and build derivative works.
-The conditions are that you retain our attribution notices, include the licence text with any redistribution, and continue to comply with the licence terms.
+You can modify the code, redistribute it, and build derivative works freely.
+The conditions: keep our attribution notices, include the licence text with any redistribution, and stay within the licence terms.

 When you need a commercial licence

-You need a commercial licence when you're using Bridge in a way that generates revenue.
+You need a commercial licence when you're using Bridge in a way that earns revenue.
 Specifically:

-- You're integrating Bridge into a product or service that you're selling, licensing, hosting, or making available to third parties on terms that generate revenue.
+- You're integrating Bridge into a product or service that you sell, licence, host, or make available to third parties on terms that earn revenue.

-- You're providing inference services or AI services to third parties using Bridge.
+- You're providing inference or AI services to third parties using Bridge.

-- Your organisation generates revenue and Bridge is part of any commercial offering, even if Bridge itself isn't directly monetised.
+- Your organisation earns revenue and Bridge is part of any commercial offering — even if Bridge itself isn't directly monetised.

-If you're not sure whether your use case requires a commercial licence, contact us and we'll talk it through.
+Unsure whether your use case is commercial?
+Email us and we'll talk it through.
 We'd rather have a conversation than have you guess.

 How the commercial royalty works

-We use a tiered marginal-rate royalty modelled on Unreal Engine's published terms.
-Each rate applies only to revenue within that band, so you only pay the higher percentage on the portion of your revenue that's in the higher band — not on your total revenue.
+We use a tiered marginal-rate royalty, modelled on Unreal Engine's published terms.
+Each rate applies only to revenue inside that band — you only pay the higher percentage on the portion of revenue that's in the higher band, not on total revenue.

 | Annual revenue from Bridge-dependent products | Royalty rate on revenue in this band |